reox/FreeCAD_gitproject/README.md

 # Contribute?

 Do you like to contribute to this project?
 Nice!
 I appreciate it and would be happy over every pull request I receive!

+# Icons

+The git logo is released as Creative Commons by https://git-scm.com/downloads/logos.
+The other icons are released under MIT Licence from https://github.com/primer/octicons.